sarohan/android_kernel_build_script/README.md

 $ ./kernel-build.sh

-Note : Rememeber to give the proper to your directories otherwise the build script will exit (fail safe I included, can be removed).
+Note : Rememeber to give the proper paths to your directories otherwise the build script will exit (fail safe I included, can be removed).

 ## Information :

-1.) kernel-build.sh : the build script in bash
+1.) kernel-build.sh : the build script uses bash.

 2.) lazyflasher : this is the lazyflasher flashable zip file craetion tool made by @jcadduono